lkirkwood/ansible-sshman/README.md

 After that there is a similar play for creating the `sshman-nopass` group and authorising its members for passwordless sudo.

-Next in the playbook will be a play for each user, creating their account on hosts they have access to (unless they are `blocked` - these users will not have accounts created for them).
+Next in the playbook will be a play for each user access group, creating their account on hosts in the group with the specified role (unless that role is `blocked` - these users will not have accounts created for them).

-Finally, a play for each user authorising their respective keys on hosts they have access to — or removing all keys, for `blocked` users.
+Finally, a play for each user access group, authorising their respective keys on hosts in that group — or removing all keys, for `blocked` users.

 ## Config format